-- Add the two reports that you want to join, and run any transforms to get the data ready to join.
+- Add the two reports to the Metric or Dataset Builder that you want to join, and run any transforms to get the data ready to join.
 (Often if you want to join by date you will use the Group Data transform to help standardize the data.)

 Types of Joins

-When creating a joined report, there are three ways you can join them: Left Join, Right Join, and Inner Join
+When creating a joined report, there are five ways you can join them: Left Join, Right Join, Inner Join, Full Join, and Cross Join.

 Left joins are the most common type of join.
 You will use this when you have a primary report that has all of the data you want to use (for instance, online orders from the last 30 days) and the second report has extra data that you want to add to the first report (for instance, customer info that you'd like to attach to each order).

-When making a left join with the Joined Report, the report in Connection 1 will be treated as the primary report.
+When making a left join with the Joined Report, the first report selected in the join block will be treated as the primary report.

-Right joins work the same way as left joins, except the report set as Connection 2 will be the primary report.
+Right joins work the same way as left joins, except the second report selected in the join block will be the primary report.